Tufts-COMP15/2015s_HW3/ReadMe.md

 5. Outline of algorithm (depending on the assignment)

+6. A list of people who materially helped you on the assignment.
+If you worked with a friend and you shared ideas, you need to list that person, e.g., "Josh Whedon helped me on this assignment".
+    You do not need to list TAs, or professors, but you may feel free to do so.

 The ReadMe file shows the reader, in a quick glance, what the program is about and gives a general idea of how it works.
 For short programs the readme file will be short, for more complicated programs the readme file